YaLTeR/niri/wiki/Configuration:-Outputs.md

 <sup>Since: 0.1.7</sup> You can use fractional scale values, for example `scale 1.5` for 150% scale.

+<sup>Since: 0.1.7</sup> Dot is no longer needed for integer scale, for example you can write `scale 2` instead of `scale 2.0`.

+<sup>Since: 0.1.7</sup> Scale below 0 and above 10 will now fail during config parsing.
+Scale was previously clamped to these values anyway.

 ```
 output "eDP-1" {
     scale 2.0